Summer – Time to Play and Work?

-We have outlined 5 broad types of summer activities:
+We have outlined five broad types of summer activities:

-There are different kinds of summer programs globally to suit almost every interest.
-Attending a summer program is advantageous if you are interested in learning about and exploring a subject that your high school curriculum might not offer e.g. philosophy or psychology.
-For younger students summer school may simply be about leaving home for the first time and gaining exposure to different learning styles.
+There are different kinds of summer programmes globally to suit almost every interest.
+Attending a summer programme is advantageous if you are interested in learning about and exploring a subject that your high school curriculum might not offer, such as philosophy or psychology.
+For younger students, summer school may simply be about leaving home for the first time and gaining exposure to different learning styles.

-Often, summer programs are conducted at prestigious university campuses by organisations that rent the university’s space.
-Most of these programs are NOT affiliated with the university or their faculty and so by attending any of these programs you do not have an edge if you apply to that program as an undergraduate student..
-So identifying a quality, appropriate program is important.
-Some competitive summer programs include Yale Young Global Scholars, MIT Launch, MIT Research Science Institute, and Leadership in the Business World at Wharton (University of Pennsylvania).
+Often, summer programmes are conducted at prestigious university campuses by organisations that rent the university’s space.
+Most of these programmes are NOT affiliated with the university or their faculty.
+So by attending any of these programmes you do not have an edge if you apply to that program as an undergraduate student.
+Identifying a quality, appropriate programme is important.
+Some competitive summer programmes include Yale Young Global Scholars, MIT Launch, MIT Research Science Institute, and Leadership in the Business World at Wharton (University of Pennsylvania).

 Internships are a great way to discover if you like working in a particular field.
-A factory internship for e.g., can not only improve understanding of the processes of manufacturing a product but also how the different departments liaise–valuable learning which can help you articulate your future goals.
+A factory internship, for example, can not only improve understanding of the processes of manufacturing a product but also how the different departments liaise–valuable learning which can help you articulate your future goals.

 As a high school student it is difficult to find internship opportunities because many organisations are concerned about your age and lack of experience (the chicken and the egg!).
 In that case, leverage your family and friends network to find meaningful internship positions.
 While working at an established brand is great, what you do during the internship, your learning and your ability to articulate is equally important.
 It is just as well to work at a start-up that you might be passionate about and where you might have more responsibility.

 Students who are interested in studying STEM at university should give serious thought to initiating a project that focuses on your long-term goals.
-One option is to spend time in a laboratory outside your school working with scientists on a research project.
+One option is to spend time in a laboratory outside your school, working with scientists on a research project.
 Another option is self-guided research aimed at creating new products or services that help solve a problem.
 Many students we know have been successful at combining their interest in STEM with social responsibility to develop products that are purposeful.
-One student saw a need and developed marginal cost, clay water filters to help the people in the community near Sanjay Gandhi National Park improve water purity.
+One student saw a need and developed clay water filters to help the people in the community near Sanjay Gandhi National Park improve water purity at marginal cost.

-Students’ love having ‘social work’ on their resume because they think it makes them look good.
+Students love having ‘social work’ on their resume because they think it makes them look good.
 Admissions officers are very good at reading between the lines.
 Only pursue social work if that is your passion and you want to make a real difference.
-One student who realised the importance of donating blood, organized blood donation drives three times a year throughout high school, increasing awareness in his village and each time identifying new ways to increase the number of donors.
+One student who realised the importance of donating blood, organised blood donation drives three times a year throughout his time at high school, increasing awareness in his village and each time identifying new ways to increase the number of donors.

 If social work motivates you then we advise students to build upon what they are already doing.
 If, for example, you start teaching at an NGO one summer, you might be able to help them develop content the next summer.
 In the subsequent summer vacation (or during any other break) perhaps assist with developing a website.
 Note: IBDP students have to do social work to fulfil their CAS (creativity, action, service) requirements.
 This is NOT an extracurricular activity; it is part of your curriculum.

-Summer vacation is a great time to buckle down and study for your standardized tests.
+Summer vacation is a great time to buckle down and study for your standardised tests.
 Also use this time to do extra reading–stay in touch with world events, developments in your community and news especially relevant to your area of interest.
 Not everyone is interested in pursuing sports, music or social work.
 If you excel in academics and are eager to expand your knowledge further then find different avenues.
 We worked with a student who was passionate about, competed in and won several Olympiads.